Menu

 Launched in January 2019 by the Infocomm Media Development Authority (IMDA) as part of the SMEs Go Digital programme, Start Digital is designed specifically to help new SMEs and startups carry out the digital transformation of their businesses from the very start.

-Start Digital offers the use of affordable and user-friendly digital solutions which are offered by the Start Digital Partners, in subsidised ‘plug and play’ packages called Start Digital Packages.
+Start Digital offers the use of affordable and user-friendly digital solutions which are offered by the Start Digital Partners, in subsidised ‘plug and play’ packages called Start Digital Packages which are offered by six partners - DBS, Maybank, OCBC, UOB, M1, and Singtel.

-If you apply for a Start Digital Package for your business, you can acquire any two IT solutions from the partners at no cost for at least six months, with a minimum contract of 18 months.
+If you apply for a Start Digital Package for your business, you can acquire at a minimum one foundational digital solution from the partners at no cost for at least six months, with a minimum contract of 18 months.
 The solutions cover the following core business functions:

 • Cybersecurity